On the Learnability of Watermarks for Language Models: Results

-Table \ref{tab:logits-based-results} contains results for \logitsbased watermark distillation.\footnote{As discussed in \S\ref{sec:metrics}, we report the median \KTH test statistic in parentheses to allow for finer-grained distinctions in watermark strength below the p-value lower bound of 1.0e-04.} We find that \logitsbased watermark distillation (\WDL) successfully learns higher-distortion\footnote{Here, we are using ``distortion'' somewhat informally, roughly meaning how much of a difference watermarking causes in terms of generation quality, behavior, etc.} watermarks, achieving small p-values and high detectability.
-Lower-distortion watermarks are harder to learn, but they are still learnable, just less efficiently.
-Table \ref{tab:logits-based-results} shows that \WDL does not achieve as small watermark detection p-values as \decbased watermarking, but for higher-distortion watermark hyperparameter settings (larger $\delta$ for \KGW, smaller $k$ for $\Aar$, and smaller $s$ for \KTH), the p-values are still sufficiently small to enable high detectability, as shown by the high AUROC scores.
-Figure \ref{fig:cdf-p-value} (left) contains empirical CDFs of the distributions of p-values across generations, showing that for higher-distortion watermarks, the majority of generations from \WDL have small p-values.
+Table~\ref{tab:wd-results} contains results for the \logitbased and \sampbased watermark distillation experiments.
+The two watermark distillation methods exhibit similar trends.
+Both forms of watermark distillation successfully learn higher-distortion watermarks,\footnote{Here, we are using ``distortion'' somewhat informally, roughly meaning how much of a difference watermarking causes in terms of generation quality, behavior, etc.} achieving small p-values and high detectability.
+In some watermarks, e.g., \KGW $k = 0$, watermark distillation matches the p-values achieved by \decbased watermarking.
+In other watermarks, watermark distillation does not achieve as small watermark detection p-values as \decbased watermarking, but for higher-distortion watermark hyperparameter settings (smaller $k$ and larger $\delta$ for \KGW, smaller $k$ for $\Aar$, and smaller $s$ for \KTH), the p-values are still sufficiently small to enable high detectability, as shown by the high AUROC values.
+Figure~\ref{fig:cdf-p-value} contains empirical CDFs of the distributions of p-values across generations, showing that for higher-distortion watermarks, the majority of generations from the watermark distilled models have small p-values.

-Within each watermark type, \WDL p-values are larger for lower-distortion hyperparameter settings, indicating that lower-distortion watermarks are harder to learn.
-These watermarks are still learned to some degree, however, as the p-values are noticeably smaller than the random chance baseline of 0.5, and the AUROC scores are noticeably higher than the baseline of 0.5.
-We also find that if we run \logitsbased watermark distillation on \Aar $k = 3$ for five times longer (25,000 steps) on more data, the median p-value decreases from 0.11 to 0.00014.
+Within each watermark type, p-values from \logitbased and \sampbased distillation are larger for lower-distortion hyperparameter settings, indicating that lower-distortion watermarks are harder to learn.
+However, these watermarks are still learned to some degree, as the p-values are noticeably smaller than the non-watermarked baseline of 0.5, and the AUROC values are noticeably higher than the non-watermarked baseline of 0.5.
+In Appendix~\ref{app:sample-complexity}, sample complexity experiments show that more training samples and steps lead to smaller p-values for both \logitbased and \sampbased distillation, with no sign of convergence.
+In addition, we find that when we train \logitbased watermark distillation on \KGW $k = 2, \delta = 2$ for five times longer (25,000 steps) on more data, the median p-value decreases from 0.1 to 0.012.
 This suggests that lower-distortion watermarks are less sample efficient to learn, but still learnable, given sufficient training data and steps.